rubo77/keyboard_backlight_daytime/README.md

 - `-h`: Display the help message
 - `-t`: Test mode, print the color and time instead of changing the keyboard color
 - `-s`: Use the color defined for that time instead of interpolating between colors
-- `-c`: Set the colors to interpolate between, quotes and comma separated.
+- `-c`: Set the colors to interpolate between, semicolon and comma separated.
 For example: `-c "red,255,0,0;blue,0,0,255"`

 ### Installation